aakashk27/TravelEase-booking/README.md

-# 🌍 TravelEasy Booking API
+# 🌍 TravelEase Booking API

 ## ✈️ Overview
 **TravelEasy Booking API** is a robust backend solution designed for a full-featured booking and travel management platform, built using the MERN stack (MongoDB, Express.js, Node.js).
 This API enables service-based applications to manage user registrations, search for accommodations and travel packages, and facilitate bookings.